Code-Institute-Submissions/Gymshop/README.md

     - Add and commit using git
     - Then `git push heroku master`

-- set up automatic deploys in heroku
+- Set up automatic deploys in heroku
     - *Deploy* tab > *Deployment method* > Github > Search for the repository > Enable automatic deploys > master branch

 - Set up a AWS account and initialise S3